Five hundred yard field trip

 What is the five hundred yard field trip?

 The Five hundred Yard Field Trip is a series of curriculum units for teachers, parents, youth leaders.
 The goal of the Five Hundred Yard Field trip is to help students create a habitat using native plants and learn about the ecosystem created.
 Lessons are free to download on this site.
 Plants are easily purchased from MA native plant nurseries.
 See the "Get Plants" tab for the native plant nursery in your area.
+Funds for plants are available for MA educators.
+Apply on the curriculum tab for Spring plants.
 No bus fee or permission slips necessary, plant, watch and learn!

 Curriculum Units